-In addition, we determined RAM and CPU utilization with increasing numbers of concurrently processed assignments, the results of which are shown in Fig.~\ref{fig:client_util}.
-These plots start with zero assignments, which shows that the base utilization for the Python client is less than 1\% CPU and 20.5 MB of RAM.
-With the Go client, base CPU utilization is likewise close to zero, while base RAM utilization amounts to 18.8 MB.
-From that point onward, RAM consumption increases linearly in Python, while CPU utilization fluctuates, but increases mostly linearly.
-Past around 250 assignments, the Python client became less responsive.
-At around 90\% of RAM utilization, CPU utilization spiked due to memory swapping.
+We determined RAM and CPU utilization with increasing numbers of concurrently processed assignments, the results of which are shown in Fig.~\ref{fig:eval_py} for Python and Fig.~\ref{fig:eval_go} for a proof-of-concept client application in Go.
+These plots start with zero assignments, showing that the base utilization of the Python client application is less than 1\% of the CPU and 20.5\% of RAM.
+With the Go client application, base CPU utilization is likewise less than 1\%, while base RAM utilization amounts to 18.8\%.
+From that point onward, RAM consumption increases linearly in Python, while CPU utilization fluctuates but mostly increases linearly.
+Past around 250 assignments, the Python client becomes less responsive.
+At $\sim$90\% of RAM utilization, CPU utilization spikes due to memory swapping.
 CPU utilization is close to 20\% at 300 concurrent tasks.
-In contrast, the Go client showed a very modest increase of RAM consumption to around 20 MB, while the CPU load increased a lot more slowly to around 10 \%.
+In contrast, the Go client application shows a very modest increase of RAM consumption to $\sim$20\%, while the CPU load increased a lot more slowly to $\sim$10\%.